 Families not eligible for free entitlement are welcome to self-fund sessions.

-Procedures for Bramley CofE (VA) Infant and Nursery School –
+Procedures for Bramley CofE Infant and Nursery School –

-Bramley CofE (VA) Nursery sessions operate during term time only.
+Bramley CofE Nursery sessions operate during term time only.
 We normally accommodate a maximum of 8 places in the two year old group during any one session.
 However, the Headteacher reserves the right to allocate further places throughout the year or in exceptional circumstances.

 Children can access a place from the day of their 2nd birthday until the end of term after they turn 3, they must attend a minimum of 2 sessions over 2 days per week.

+As far as possible the School will try to offer the days and sessions requested by a parent, but the oversubscription criteria will be used if sessions or days are oversubscribed.

+Children are expected to move to the Pre-School room at the beginning of the term after their third birthday.
+In some circumstances the school may determine it is appropriate for a child to move to the Pre-school after their third birthday but earlier than the start of the next term.
+This will be discussed with parents.

 Session Times for two year olds - Mornings: 8.30am - 11.30am

-8.30am - 12.30pm Afternoons: 12.30pm - 3pm All day: 8.30am - 3pm
+Mornings including lunch: 8.30am - 12.30pm

+All day: 8.30am - 3pm

 A hot lunch can be purchased or you can provide a packed lunch for your child.
 (No nuts, sweets or fizzy drinks)